amirlab/MMP23S/specdram.md

 ### domainAxisName

 The simulation specification `domainAxisName` is a vector of scalar string values each element of which contains the names of the corresponding axis of the domain of the density function (that is to be explored/sampled).
 It is used to construct the headers of the simulation output files.
 Any element of `domainAxisName` that is not set by the user will automatically be assigned a default name.
 If all elements of `domainAxisName` are set to the same value, then a number will be suffixed to each element representing the ID of the corresponding dimension of the domain of the density function.
-The default value is 'sampleStatei' where integer 'i' at the end of the name is replaced by the index of the corresponding domain axis.
+The default value is 'sampleStatei' where integer `'i'` at the end of the name is replaced by the index of the corresponding domain axis.

 ### domainBallCenter

-The simulation specification `domainBallCenter` is a vector of type `real` of highest precision supported by the ParaMonte library, of size `ndim` containing the coordinates of the center of the hyper-ellipsoidal (or spherical) ndim-dimensional domain of the objective function.
+The simulation specification `domainBallCenter` is a vector of type `real` of highest precision supported by the ParaMonte library, of size `ndim` containing the coordinates of the center of the hyper-ellipsoidal (or spherical) `ndim`-dimensional domain of the objective function.
 When passed to the sampler from withing an external input file, every missing element of `domainBallCenter` will be set to the origin (zero).
 Together with `domainBallCovMat`, or with `domainBallCorMat` and `domainBallStdVec`, it forms a hyper-ellipsoidal or hyper-spherical domain for the ParaMonte samplers.
 Note that an ellipsoidal/spherical domain is used if only if the input simulation specification `domain` is set to 'ellipsoid' or 'sphere' or `ball`.
 Otherwise, a cubical domain will be used.
 The default value is the origin (i.e., a zero-valued vector of size `ndim`).

 ### domainBallCorMat

 The simulation specification `domainBallCorMat` is a positive-definite matrix of type `real` of highest precision available in the ParaMonte Library of size `(ndim, ndim)` representing the correlation matrix of the domain of the objective function, where `ndim` is the dimension of the domain.
 Combined with the input simulation specification `domainBallStdVec`, it defines the hyper-ellipsoidal (or spherical) domain of the objective function.
 If the input simulation specification `domainBallCovMat` is provided by the user, then any values set for `domainBallCorMat` and `domainBallStdVec` will be automatically ignored.
 The input specification `domainBallCorMat` along with `proposalStdVec` are especially useful in situations where the covariance matrix computation is non-trivial.
 When passed to the sampler from within an external input sampler specification file, any missing element of `domainBallCovMat` will be set to the appropriate default value.
-The default value of `domainBallCorMat` is an ndim-by-ndim Identity matrix.
+The default value of `domainBallCorMat` is an `ndim`-by-`ndim` Identity matrix.

 ### domainBallCovMat